 - Delivers: (Compressed Quality): 600 kbps / 33 kbps = 18 concurrent calls

-- How many voice-over-IP phones will you be connecting to the router?
-More phones will require a more powerful router.
+- How many voice-over-IP phones will connect to the router?
+The more phones, the more powerful router required.

 There are many digital office phones, soft phones, headsets and telephone adapters on the market to choose from.

-- Soft Phones – A soft phone is a software program running on your computer that looks and feels just like a real telephone.
-This requires you to purchase a headset which connects to your desktop or laptop so you can make and receive calls.
+- Soft Phones - A soft phone is a software program running on your computer that looks and feels just like a real telephone.
+This requires you to purchase a headset which connects to your desktop or laptop to make and receive calls.

-Considering all of these, you could be up and running in as little as a couple of days if the actions listed above area already completed.
-Converting to VoIP is a small investment which can quickly save you money and open you up to services not available from traditional telephony companies and on-premise phone equipment.
+Considering these points and knowing the choices, you can be up and running in as little as a couple of days if the actions listed above are already completed.
+Converting to VoIP is a small investment that quickly saves 35-50% on phone costs when compared to traditional wireline providers.
+The added benefit is cloud-based VoIP phone services typically provide a wealth of stand business-class features not available (or only at an extra cost) from traditional telephony companies and on premise phone equipment.